UNIVERSE-HPC/course-material/introductory_courses/python/02_variables_and_types.md

 ## Python is case-sensitive

-Python treats that upper- and lower-case characters as distinct:
+Python treats upper- and lower-case characters as distinct:

 * `Name` and `name` are different variables.